levirogalla/simple-neural-network/notes/issues.md

 ### Solutions

-Adjust each wait by dividng the adjustment by the amount of nodes
+Adjust each weights by dividng the adjustment by the amount of nodes

-Adjusting each weight based on the signifigance of the weight i.e how much the weight affected the nodes value
+Adjusting each weight based on the signifigance of the weight i.e how much the weight affected the nodes value If so, put emphasis on bigger weight or smaller weights?

 ### Testing results